cchudzicki-ocw-testing/18.05-spring-2022/content/pages/r-tutorial-a-basics.md

 ---
 ### Time

-We estimate this tutorial (1A and 1B) will take 20-30 minutes.
+We estimate this tutorial (a and b) will take 20-30 minutes.
 That includes time for a bit of playing around with the commands.

 ### Conventions

 \# This is an edited transcript of a R session.
 \# We've inserted comment lines, which begin with a '#',

 *Command lines* begin with a '>'.
 You should enter everything after the '>' and hit return.
 R's response will be in the line or lines below the command.